outbrain/GomJabbar/docs/user-guide.md

     - unsafe_module1
     - unsafe_module2

+  # tags are the mapped to the tags provided when the module instances are being registered in the discovery system
   tags:
     include:
     # a list of tags targets must have to be included in the targets